jtbg/dm-slack-bot/README.md

 	2. On the left sidebar menu, click `Bot Users`, and set up a Username and Display Name for the bot.
 This will be what is shown when the bot responds to commands
 	3. On the left sidebar menu, click `OAuth & Permissions`, then click `Install App to Workspace`
 	4. Make note of the Access Tokens Generated (you'll be able to return to this page later, don't worry)
-4. Set up the Google Sheets API
+4. Set up the Google Sheets CSV
-	1. [TODO: add instructions for sheets API]
+	1. Make a copy of [the example DM workbook](https://docs.google.com/spreadsheets/d/1jGwyqOEg6RnzruYpHKetSH_d6Ckp5WOTxGJpIpITf8Q/edit?usp=sharing)
+	2. On Sheets, click `File > Publish to the web`
+	3. In the dropdown, select `Log` and `CSV`
+	4. Click `Publish` and copy the URL generated
+	5. Repeat Steps 3&4 for each of the `tldr` and `whois` sheets

 ## Deploying the Cloud Functions